JonWoodlief/hw-sinatra-saas-hangperson-JonWoodlief/docs/part_0_create_saas_app.md

 gem 'sinatra', '>= 1.4'
 ```

+**NOTE: Files should not be added to the .git folder created by running git init**

 The first line says that the preferred place to download any necessary gems is https://rubygems.org, which is where the Ruby community registers "production ready" gems.

 The second line specifies which version of the Ruby language interpreter is required.
 If we omitted this line, Bundler wouldn't try to verify which version of Ruby is available; there are subtle differences between the versions, and not all gems work with all versions, so it's best to specify this.